NIVANorge/Mobius2/docs/mobius2docs/math_format.md

 # The Mobius2 math format

-Math expressions in Mobius2 are for the most part written using a purely functional style.
+Math expressions in Mobius2 are for the most part written using a purely "functional style".
 This means that almost every expression evaluates to a value, and there are no side effects.
 (There are exceptions to this, but they are only used in rare occations).

 Like the entire [Mobius2 declaration format](declaration_format.html), the math expressions are whitespace-agnostic, so use of newlines and tabulars are for human readability reasons only.